AbstractSDK/cw-orchestrator/docs/src/contracts/env-variable.md

 Defaults to `true`

-By default if the logs are not enabled, `cw-orch` wil print a warning message to invite users to activate the logging capabilities of cw-orch. if equals to `false`, the warning message is disabled.
+By default if the logs are not enabled, `cw-orch` will print a warning message to invite users to activate the logging capabilities of cw-orch. if equals to `false`, the warning message is disabled.